rmm190/Group_Viromics_Workflow_Project/MasterNotes.md

 $ seqkit seq -m 5000 final-viral-combined.fa | grep -c “>”
 $ seqkit seq -m 5000 final-viral-combined.fa > final-viral-combined_min5kb.fa

+See README for results

+**What is our goal for today 3/24?**
+Begin mapping reads to vOTUs and check quality of clusters with Checkv.
+Checkv accomplishes completeness, contamination, and provirus trimming.
+Then, run a bowtie script to create alignment files.
+Upload alignment files to the larger class data set for analysis.

 # Set up Checkv:
 $ Module load checkv